WolfganP/reastream-wireshark/README.md

 # reastream-wireshark
 Wireshark dissector for the Reastream protocol, written in LUA

-The file reastream.lua should be copied to an appropriate plugins directory for Wireshark.
+The file 'reastream.lua' should be copied to an appropriate plugins directory for Wireshark.
 Under Windows

-For the current user only, copy to %USERPROFILE%\AppData\Roaming\Wireshark\plugins\
+For the current user only, copy to '%USERPROFILE%\AppData\Roaming\Wireshark\plugins\'

-For all users on the system, copy to c:\Program Files\Wireshark\plugins\
+For all users on the system, copy to 'c:\Program Files\Wireshark\plugins\'